 De Bijenkorf is often compared with the New York’s Macy’s and Les Galleries Lafayette in Paris.
 We highly recommend you to visit it and have a look!

 De Bijenkorf is located on Dam Square.
-It will take you 5-7 minutes to walk there from Amsterdam Centraal station.
+It’s only 5 – 7 minutes walk from Amsterdam Centraal station.
 Alternatively you can take a tram №4, 9, 16, 24, 25 (to the Dam stop).

 Kalverstraat is the biggest shopping street in Amsterdam.
 You will find the stores of numerous mass market brands (Zara, Vero Moda, H&M, America Today, Levi’s, Ecco, Diesel and hundreds of others) here.
 Check Kalverstaat website to get a full and up-to-date list of stores that are open for you here.